indigo-dc/ansible-role-galaxycloud-fastconfig/README.md

 indigo-dc.galaxycloud-fastconfig
 ================================

 Ansible role for Galaxy fast configuration on Virtual Machines with Galaxy and tools already inside, created using indigo.dc-galaxycloud role.

-The role exploits the very same input of [indigo-dc.galaxycloud ansible role](https://github.com/indigo-dc/ansible-role-galaxycloud).
+The documentation on Galaxy Express services, which explotis this role, is [here](https://laniakea.readthedocs.io/en/latest/admin_documentation/indigo_paas_deploy/galaxy_vm.html).

 Requirements
 ------------